jreisinger/checkip/README.md

 or download a [release](https://github.com/jreisinger/checkip/releases) binary (from under "Assets") for your system and architecture.

+NOTE: depending on your Internet connection the first run can take a while because data are downloaded (to `$HOME/.checkip`).

 ## Configuration

 For some checks to work you need to register and get an API (LICENSE) key.
 See the service web site for how to do that.